zbm-dev/zfsbootmenu/README.md

  * [ZFS on Linux](https://zfsonlinux.org)
  * [dracut](https://github.com/dracutdevs/dracut)

- ZFSBootMenu has been tested successfully with Kernel 5.7.13, Dracut 050 and ZFS On Linux 0.8.4.
+ ZFSBootMenu has been tested successfully with Kernel 5.8.14, Dracut 050 and OpenZFS 2.0.0-rc4

 # System prereqs